OriginalPluginsWP/Crocoblock-Wizard-JetPlugins-License-Key/README.md

 Instagram: https://instagram.com/originalplugins
 Telegram: https://telegram.me/OriginalPluginsSupport

-Original Products: Every item was bought and downloaded directly from the original authors. <br>
+<strong>Original Products:</strong> Every item was bought and downloaded directly from the original authors. <br>
-Instant Download: A digital download is available right away after the purchase. <br>
+<strong>Instant Download:</strong> A digital download is available right away after the purchase. <br>
-Lifetime Updates: Yes, all items are eligible for lifetime updates. <br>
+<strong>Lifetime Updates:</strong> Yes, all items are eligible for lifetime updates. <br>
-Safe & Clean: All files are virus-free and 100% clean. <br>
+<strong>Safe & Clean:</strong> All files are virus-free and 100% clean. <br>
-Unlimited Domains: Use the Themes and Plugins with as many domains and webpages as you’d like after downloading them.
+<strong>Unlimited Domains:</strong> Use the Themes and Plugins with as many domains and webpages as you’d like after downloading them.
 We won’t restrict or cap you in any manner. <br>

 <img src="https://originalplugins.com/wp-content/uploads/2023/06/Crocoblock-Wizard.jpg">